realrussia/train-tickets-gateway-doc/articles/errors.rst

 5307.
 Incorrect loyalty program selected

 5308.
-The passenger&#039;s full name doesn?t correspond to the card holder information!
+The passenger's full name doesn?t correspond to the card holder information!

 5320.
 There must be at least one adult passenger in the order

 5321.
-Children&#039;s tariff is not valid in this car category
+Children's tariff is not valid in this car category

 5322.
 Incorrect number of passengers in one compartment